 Purring is normally associated with feline happiness and contentment.
 So, when a cat suddenly stops purring, it can be a really worrying sign.
 There are many reasons why a cat no longer purrs.

-Painful conditions like laryngitis can cause a change in vocalization and are usually painful, making it hard for a cat to purr.
+Painful conditions, such as laryngitis, can lead to a sudden change in vocalization, making it hard for a cat to purr.
 Other factors include age, anxiety and stress, blockages of the vocal cords, and injury.
 If left untreated, your cat may stop purring permanently.

 In many cases, when a cat stops purring, it’s because of a treatable reason.
 However, any changes in a cat’s behavior or demeanor should be taken seriously, as they are often signs of an underlying issue.

 According to Scientific American, most felid species produce a “purr-like” vocalization.
 It’s most noticeable in domestic cats when the animal is nursing its kittens, or responding to social contact, including petting, stroking, or feeding.

 When a cat purrs, its body starts to generate serotonin.
 Serotonin is a hormone that regulates a cat’s happiness or sadness.
 Cats with low levels of serotonin in the blood are more likely to suffer from depression.